Vansmak/ha-seerr/README.md

-# Jellyseerr for Home Assistant
+# Seerr for Home Assistant

 Monitor and control your [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) or [Overseerr](https://overseerr.dev) instance from Home Assistant.